Canada's Largest Ribfest 100% Green Program

 Since 2004, Canada’s Largest Ribfest and the Rotary Club of Burlington Lakeshore have worked toward creating an event where environmentalism is a top priority!
 The environment is important to all of us, and what better way to show our appreciation for beautiful Burlington than to ensure that this event produces only biodegradable waste and 100% recyclable material.

-To accomplish our goal means that our Ribbers, Food Vendors and Support Service Providers have to comply with our guidelines.
-They must all ensure that any consumables they use must be biodegradable or recyclable.
+To accomplish this goal, our Ribbers, Food Vendors and Support Service Providers have to comply with our guidelines.
+They must all ensure that any consumables they use are biodegradable or recyclable.
 In addition to the consumable regulation, we also confirm that the local recycling facilities are able to process the material.

 We have ensured that the products chosen, such as containers and utensils, meet both of these criteria for recyclability and biodegradability.
 Here is the list of products that you’ll see at Canada’s Largest Ribfest: